 4 Amazing Health Benefits of Sunflower Seeds

-Sunflower seeds may conjure up memories of baseball games growing up, but they are actually a much more wholesome food than the hot dogs and other foods that may also remind you of ballpark fare.
+Sunflower seeds may conjure up memories of baseball games growing up—and for good reason.
+These little seeds are a nutritional home run.
 Adding sunflower seeds to your diet could do wonders for your skin, heart, immunity and overall health.
 Read below to find out four good reasons to start adding them to your favorite snacks for a serious health boost.

 Related: Health Benefits of Nuts